epinio/docs/docs/references/commands/cli/service/epinio_service.md

 * [epinio service create](./epinio_service_create.md)	 - Create a service SERVICENAME of an Epinio catalog service CATALOGSERVICENAME
 * [epinio service delete](./epinio_service_delete.md)	 - Delete one or more services
 * [epinio service list](./epinio_service_list.md)	 - List all the services in the targeted namespace
+* [epinio service port-forward](./epinio_service_port-forward.md)	 - forward one or more local ports to a service SERVICENAME
 * [epinio service show](./epinio_service_show.md)	 - Show details of a service SERVICENAME
 * [epinio service unbind](./epinio_service_unbind.md)	 - Unbinds a service SERVICENAME from an Epinio app APPNAME